Tell the time

 Last month, I went to Turin.

-Un mese fa means one month ago.
+Un mese fa means one month ago, and is very commonly used in conversations:

 Ho conosciuto Mario un mese fa: